comacomski/PortfolioWebSite/README.md

-If you want to run this project locally, please run 'npm install' first!
+If you want to run this project locally, please run 'npm install' first.
+TO BE DONE:

 # Getting Started with Create React App